elizyanik/2024-spring-final-project/README.md

 ## Anti-Patterns to Avoid

 The following anti-patterns shall be avoided.
 Ask if you have a question about any of these.
-Unless specified elsewhere, each occurrence of these anti-patterns will result in a **two point deduction** so please be careful!
+Unless specified elsewhere, each occurrence of these anti-patterns will result in a **2.5 point deduction** so please be careful!

 ### Visualization Anti-Patterns